WikiLeaks: Legal issues

+Legal issues in Australia

-Assange considers WikiLeaks a protection intermediary.
-Rather than leaking directly to the press, and fearing exposure and retribution, whistleblowers can leak to WikiLeaks, which then leaks to the press for them.
-In December 2010, the Australian Prime Minister Julia Gillard said that "I absolutely condemn the placement of this information on the WikiLeaks website - it's a grossly irresponsible thing to do and an illegal thing to do".
-After criticism and a revolt within her party, she said she was referring to "the original theft of the material by a junior U.S. serviceman rather than any action by Mr Assange".
+In December 2010, the Australian Prime Minister Julia Gillard said that "I absolutely condemn the placement of this information on the WikiLeaks website – it's a grossly irresponsible thing to do and an illegal thing to do".
+After criticism and a revolt within her party, she said she was referring to "the original theft of the material by a junior U.S. serviceman rather than any action by Mr. Assange".
+The Australian Federal Police later said that the release of the cables by WikiLeaks breached no Australian laws.

-On 2 September 2011, Australia's attorney general, Robert McClelland released a statement that the US diplomatic cables published by Wikileaks identified at least one ASIO officer, and that it was a crime in Australia to publish information which could identify an intelligence officer.
+On 2 September 2011 Australia's attorney general, Robert McClelland released a statement that the US diplomatic cables published by Wikileaks identified at least one ASIO officer, and that it was a crime in Australia to publish information which could identify an intelligence officer.
 McClelland said that "On occasions before this week, WikiLeaks redacted identifying features where the safety of individuals or national security could be put at risk.
 It appears this hasn't occurred with documents that have been distributed across the internet this week."
 According to The Guardian and Al Jazeera, this meant "Julian Assange could face prosecution in Australia."

-The Australian Federal Police later said that the release of the cables by WikiLeaks breached no Australian laws.
+In 2014, WikiLeaks published information about political bribery allegations, violating a gag order in Australia.
+According to Peter Bartlett, a media lawyer in Australia, "if Assange ever comes back to Australia, you would expect that he would immediately be charged with breaking a suppression order."

+Legal issues in Europe

+Germany

+In December 2008 WikiLeaks said that BND President Ernst Uhrlau threatened WikiLeaks with criminal prosecution if it did not remove "files or reports related to the BND".
+Later that month WikiLeaks published what it said were emails with the BND.

+In March 2009, German police raided the offices of Wikileaks Germany and the homes of Theodor Reppe, who owned the registration for WikiLeaks' German domain while searching for evidence of "distribution of pornographic material".
+The Register reported thatAs well as wasting the time of 11 detectives involved in this raid, Wikileaks claim that police requested the passwords to the "wikileaks.de" domain, asked that the entire domain be disabled, failed to inform Mr Reppe of his rights, and then issued false statements claiming that Mr. Reppe had agreed to "not having a witness" present.
+According to Wikileaks, the Police would give no further information to Mr. Reppe and no contact was made with Wikileaks before or after the search.
+Wikileaks are therefore in the dark as to exactly why the raid occurred.